gokulkrishnanj/springaichatmodule/README.md

 # springaichatmodule
-Chat module using SpringAI and vertex AI Gemini AI.
+Chat module using SpringAI and Gemini AI(using API key).
+Currently In progress.